bitovi/github-actions-deploy-github-runner-to-ec2/README.md

-# Gigithub-actions-deploy-gh-runner-to-ec2
+# Github-actions-deploy-gh-runner-to-ec2
-Deploys a GitHub runner to an EC2 instance
+Deploys a GitHub runner to an EC2 instance.
+If the user-data.sh file doesn't suits your needs, you can import one.

 # Deploy GitHub runner to AWS EC2